FDeSousa/tfl.php/README.md

 ## How can I host my own?
 Good question.
 Get the latest copy of tfl.php here in this github repo.
 Check to make sure there aren't references to any of my own hosting pages (I may not have noticed them) and change those.
-Otherwise, you're all set, just hit the php script from a web browser, or using a HTTP GET, or whatever else you may fancy using, to query the data feeds or get from the cache.
+Otherwise, you're all set, just hit the script from a web browser, or using a HTTP GET, or whatever else you may fancy using, to query the data feeds or get from the cache.

 ## Other Information
 For more detailed information, it's best to [view the project's home page.](http://trains.desousa.com.pt)